By: Whova Team | Last Updated: June 24, 2026

 A good conference app gives attendees their agenda, speaker bios, and venue maps without a single staff intervention.
 Attendees can message each other, join live polls, and follow session updates from their phones in real time.
 On the organizer side, check-in, announcements, and engagement data are all live in one place, giving the team a clear view of how the event is running at any given moment.

-Below are the ten best event apps for conferences in 2026, with a breakdown of features, pricing, and what each platform does best.
+To save you time, we’ve reviewed the ten best event apps for conferences in 2026 with a breakdown of features, pricing, and what each platform does best.

 Key Takeaways